 Development finance institutions (DFIs) are publicly owned, private lending institutions.
 Unlike private banks, DFIs are guided by the need to generate profit for their stakeholders and by public policy objectives.
 Often these public policy objectives include support to development priorities, foreign policy, trade and business interests.
-In most cases, DFIs also operate without net costs to taxpayers, meaning that governments can treat DFIs as 'free' development spending.
+In most cases, DFIs also operate without net costs to taxpayers, meaning that governments can treat DFIs as "free" development spending.

-As many commentators have pointed out, Canada is the only G7 country without a DFI.
-This is presented as if Canada is just a little behind.
+As many commentators have pointed out, Canada is the only G7 country without a DFI.1 This is presented as if Canada is just a little behind.
 It would be more accurate to state that Canada is several decades behind.
-For example, the UK established its development finance institution in 1948, originally called the Colonial Development Corporation, to improve development standards for 'colonial peoples' and to help rebuild British global power following World War II.
-Aptly renamed the Commonwealth Development Corporation, the UK's CDC has evolved significantly through the years and today manages a portfolio of about \$4.2 billion.
+For example, the UK established its development finance institution in 1948, originally called the Colonial Development Corporation, to improve development standards for "colonial peoples" and to help rebuild British global power following World War II.
+Aptly renamed the Commonwealth Development Corporation, the UK's CDC has evolved significantly through the years and today manages a portfolio of about \$4.2 billion with the explicit mandate to improve the lives of the poor and create jobs in Africa and South Asia.

-And to say that Canada is 'new' to such investment mechanisms is also incorrect.
+And to say that Canada is "new" to such investment mechanisms is also incorrect.
 The Investment Cooperation Program (INC) - founded in 1978 as CIDA's Industrial Cooperation Program (CIDA-INC) mimicked elements of a DFI in that it sought to support Canadian businesses with operations in the developing world.
-While INC was designed to support the use of foreign aid to promote private sector development, its purpose was ultimately to 'encourage Canadian private sector to establish long-term business relations.'
+While INC was designed to support the use of foreign aid to promote private sector development, its purpose was ultimately to "encourage Canadian private sector to establish long-term business relations".
 A 2007 internal evaluation, which looked at the program's almost 30-year history, found that CIDA-INC did not align with CIDA's priorities, despite having disbursed over \$1 billion during that period much of it counted as official development assistance (ODA).
-Of the 8,138 projects that were approved between 1978 and 2005, fewer than 1,000 were from low-income countries where the need for investment is greatest.
-Given that Canada's aid budget implemented, and fewer than 9% of these projects were in line with Canada's development priority countries or sectors.
+Of the 8,138 projects that were approved between 1978 and 2005, fewer than 1,000 were implemented, and fewer than 9% of these projects were in line with Canada's development priority countries or sectors.
 The evaluation also found that just 15.5% of those implemented were successful.
 The bulk of the money and projects went to middle-income countries - with China accounting for almost one third of all funded projects.
-The evaluation also noted that the program gained an image within Canada's business community as bureaucratic and slow-moving.
-In other words it failed both Canadian businesses, as well as development priorities - a lose-lose scenario.
+The evaluation also noted that the program gained an image within Canada's business community as bureaucratic and slow moving.
+In other words, it failed both Canadian businesses, as well as development priorities - a lose-lose scenario.